-Asian shares waver ahead of Trump-Xi meet at Osaka G-20
+World shares mixed ahead of Trump-Xi meet at G-20 summit

 Investors have been reassured by statements from the Federal Reserve this month that suggest the central bank is prepared to cut interest rates in response to a slowing global economy.
 At the same time, traders remain concerned that corporate profits might suffer should the kind of economic slowdown that would prompt the Fed to cut rates take hold.

-A mixed batch of economic data on Friday didn’t have much of an impact on trading, which remained mostly muted as investors took a breather after a four-day rally.

-Benchmark crude oil picked up 38 cents to $57.81 per barrel in electronic trading on the New York Mercantile Exchange.
-It rose 0.6% to settle at $57.43 a barrel on Friday, ending with a 9.2% gain for the week, the biggest weekly gain in more than two years.
+ENERGY: Benchmark crude oil picked up 41 cents to $57.84 per barrel in electronic trading on the New York Mercantile Exchange as tensions around Iran kept investors monitoring for any disruption to energy supplies.
+The contract rose 0.6% to settle at $57.43 a barrel on Friday, ending with a 9.2% gain for the week, the biggest weekly gain in more than two years.
 Only a few weeks ago, the price of U.S. crude was in a correction, what Wall Street calls a drop of at least 20% from a recent peak.

-Brent crude oil, the international standard, climbed 24 cents to $64.69 per barrel.
+Brent crude oil, the international standard, lost 79 cents to $64.41 per barrel.